forsyde/DeSyDe/tutorial.md

 the static order of execution that happens in the model.

 Unlike application specification, the execution times must be given in the same file.
-For instance, this is how the file `WCET.xml` would look like for our ongoing example:
+For instance, this is how the file `WCETs.xml` would look like for our ongoing example:

     <WCET_table>
     <!-- SOBEL -->